 - Crayons and paints should say ASTM D-4236 on the package, which means that they've been evaluated by the American Society for Testing and Materials.

 Steer clear of older toys, even hand-me-downs from friends and family.
-Those toys might have sentimental value and are certainly cost-effective, but they may not meet current safety standards and may be so worn from play that they can break and become hazardous.
+These might not meet current safety standards.

 And make sure a toy isn't too loud for your child.
-The noise of some electronic toys can be as loud as a car horn — even louder if a child holds it directly to the ears — and can contribute to hearing damage.
+The noise of some electronic toys can be as loud as a car horn — even louder if a child holds it directly to the ears — and can damage hearing.

-You may think that a child who's advanced in comparison to peers can handle toys meant for older kids.
+And consider your child's temperament, habits, and behavior whenever you buy a new toy.
+Even a child who seems advanced compared with other kids the same age shouldn't use toys meant for older kids.
 But the age levels for toys are determined by safety factors, not intelligence or maturity.

 Here are some guidelines to keep in mind when selecting toys for school-age children:

-- Nets should be well constructed and firmly attached to the rim so that they don't become strangulation hazards.
+- Nets should be well made and firmly attached to the rim so that they don't become strangulation hazards.